SandyRodger/launch_school_books/data_structures_and_algorithms.md

 - doubly linked
 - circular linked
 #### [Implementing a Linked List](https://launchschool.com/books/dsa/read/introduction_to_linked_lists#implementingalinkedlist)

-- For this course we're only looking at sinly linked lists.
+- For this course we're only looking at singly linked lists.
 - For this course we will focus on the `Node-as-a-class` approach to implementing.
 - The class will contain 2 things:
   - a reference to the next node